hjerpe/Combinatorics/README.md

-## Implementation of combinatoric functions used for various selection problems##
+## Implementation of combinatoric functions used for various selection problems
-TODO: Implement Test functions.